powerline/powerline/docs/source/develop/segments.rst

 ``encoding``
     Value of ``&encoding`` from the time when powerline was initialized.
 It should be used to convert return values.

+.. _dev-segment_info-vim-input:

+``input``
+    Dictionary where keys are identifiers of some pieces of data obtained from the editor and values are these pieces.
+More details in :ref:`Editors support <dev-editors>` document.

 .. note::
    Segment generally should not assume that it is run for the current window,